 – The Telegraph, London

-A North-American premiere, this exhibition of the British Museum reconstructs the lives of six individuals who lived along the Nile from about 900 BC to AD 180.
-Non-invasive techniques have enabled researchers to build a profile of each individual, painting a picture of who they were.
+Following its tremendous success in Australia, Hong Kong and Taiwan, the exhibition Egyptian Mummies: Exploring Ancient Lives will continue its world tour at the Montreal Museum of Fine Arts, making its North American premiere.
+The British Museum production reconstructs the lives of six individuals who lived along the Nile from about 900 BC to AD 180.
+Using an innovative approach combining art and cutting-edge technology, it paints a picture of who these people were.
 Age, beliefs and the diseases they suffered from – each mummy has a story to tell.

 The presentation of this exhibition is a collaboration between the British Museum and the MMFA.